The Fintech Frontier

 The underlying technology that makes bitcoin work is called blockchain, a distributed ledger technology.
 Blockchain creates an open, shared, secure way to permanently record transactions so everyone with access has the same information in real time.

-“An awful lot of effort is spent in the back offices of businesses keeping track of databases and reconciling one database with another,” says James Angel, associate professor of finance and member of the Federal Reserve System’s Faster Payments Task Force.
+“An awful lot of effort is spent in the back offices of businesses keeping track of databases and reconciling one database with another,” says James Angel (new window), associate professor of finance and member of the Federal Reserve System’s Faster Payments Task Force.

 “With blockchain, you have many copies of a single database.
 Everybody’s got the same information.
 Wall Street firms are salivating over this because it promises the ability to take 10 or 15 percent out of their back-office costs,” Angel says.

-In PwC’s 2017 Global Fintech Report, 77 percent of financial services executives surveyed said they expect to adopt blockchain as part of a production system or process by 2020.
+In PwC’s 2017 Global Fintech Report (new window), 77 percent of financial services executives surveyed said they expect to adopt blockchain as part of a production system or process by 2020.
 What started as an effort to create a new kind of currency now has the potential to transform multiple traditional industries.

 Banking on Access